 Expanding Your Small Business with New Capital

-As the owner of a business it’s more than likely that your daily goal for your company is to improve it as much as possible.
+As the owner of a business, it’s more than likely that your daily goal is to improve as much as possible.
 For you to grow your company you need to invest in the enterprise and for that, you will need new capital.
-There are various sources from where you can get your funding from.
-You can make use of your own personal money, use internally generated funds, borrow from friends and family and seek funding from equity investors or look to banks and other lenders.
+There are countless sources where you can get your funding from.
+You can make use of your own personal money, use internally generated funds, borrow from friends and family, seek funding from equity investors, or look to banks and other lenders.
 When looking for new capital to invest in your business, always consider investors who have previously been interests in you and your company.
 The people who helped you launch your company may be willing to provide a new form of capital to help you grow it even more.
 Luckily, it is easier to fund growth for an existing business than it is to fund a start-up, although it’s not a guarantee.
 There are a few things that you need to understand so as to increase your chances of getting the funding that you want and need.

-It is imperative that you as a small business owner know what a lender requires from you so that you can prepare adequately for the application process and ensure that the partnership will work out.
+It is imperative that you know what a lender requires from you so that you can prepare adequately for the application process and ensure that the partnership will work out.
 This will make the entire process a lot smoother and will save on time.

 For you to successfully expand your business you should only borrow the money you need, becoming buried in debt will only harm your business not help it.
 You do not want a situation where a large percentage of your profits are being used to pay off debt instead of being used for expanding the company.

 Before you borrow any money, think about alternative ways you can come up with extra capital to expand your business.
 Potential ways to increase your cash flow include selling unused equipment, materials or inventory, negotiating better terms with suppliers and in some cases moving to a smaller location to save on rent.